ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-usecases.md

 ## Workload migration to IBM Cloud
 {: #vcsicp-usecases-wkld-mig}

-Acme Skateboards wants to seamlessly extend their on-premises VMware SDDC into a VMware vCenter Server on {{site.data.keyword.cloud}} instance.
+Acme Skateboards wants to seamlessly extend their on-premises VMware SDDC into a VMware vCenter Server instance.
 They need to keep their business up and running and keep their downtime to a minimum.
 Reconfiguring their applications to run in the cloud isn't an optimal solution.

-VMware vCenter Server on {{site.data.keyword.cloud_notm}} with Hybridity Bundle enables the creation of seamless connections between {{site.data.keyword.cloud_notm}} and an on-premises VMware virtualized datacenter.
+VMware vCenter Server with Hybridity Bundle enables the creation of seamless connections between {{site.data.keyword.cloud_notm}} and an on-premises VMware virtualized datacenter.

 The vCenter Server with Hybridity Bundle offering from {{site.data.keyword.cloud_notm}} enables secure connections between the peer on-premises source site and the {{site.data.keyword.cloud_notm}} target site.